CYBER WEEK -70%

 Combine both sections into one script within the Pine Editor and click “Add to Chart”.
 This will overlay your Moving Average crossover strategy onto the live chart.

 This simple example provides a foundational understanding of how Pine Script operates within TradingView’s environment.
 By experimenting with different parameters and conditions, you’ll develop deeper insights into building more complex trading strategies.
+Feel free to modify the script parameters and logic to better fit your trading preferences.

 Building Custom Indicators in Pine Script